nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Check graduation : `validate`
 Format: `validate`

+> Note: The validate command checks if a plan is valid by looking at whether or not the modules contained in its history match those of the current `master`.
+Hence, `master` is always valid.
+The command does not check for pre-requisites and preclusions with this release.

+> Example: if master is at current semester `2`, all other plans have their semester `1`s checked, if these semester `1`s match the master module, the plan is valid.

 - Shows header
     - Shows plan number
     - Shows description of plan
     - Shows if the plan is valid compared to master plan
     - Shows how many MCs the plan has
     - Shows how many semesters the plan has

-> Tip: A plan is valid if the modules contained in its history match those of the current Master Plan.
-> This ensures that any valid plan is a viable option for the user.

 ### Clearing all entries : `clear`